static55/PoissonDiscSampler/README.md

 This is a simple library that somewhat evenly arranges points in a graph.

-If you're doing some sort of serious number crunching, this might not be the library for you as I don't really know the "right"/most efficient way to implement this algorithm.
+If you're trying to do some serious number crunching, this might not be the best library for you as I don't really know the "right"/most efficient way to implement this algorithm.
 But it works well enough for my purposes.
-Hopefully it'll work for you too.

 ##Examples